WHY VISIT ICELAND?

 The main gateway in Iceland is the Keflavík International Airport (KEF), located about 50 minutes from Reykjavík.
 Flight times are approximately 3 hours from London and 5 hours from New York.
 Icelandair operates direct flights from numerous European and North American cities.
 And you'll find many other international airlines with flights to Iceland.

 Find more information, including entry requirements and airport transfers, at our Getting to Iceland section.

 GETTING AROUND IN ICELAND

-In the capital city, Reykjavik, you can easily do most of your sightseeing by foot.
-Reykjavik is also the starting point for many exciting day tours to the surrounding countryside, such as bus sightseeing tours, 4x4 jeep safaris, horse riding excursions, whale watching tours, glacier hikes and more.
+In the capital city, Reykjavík, you can easily do most of your sightseeing by foot.
+Reykjavík is also the starting point for many exciting day tours to the surrounding countryside, such as bus sightseeing tours, 4x4 jeep safaris, horse riding excursions, whale watching tours, glacier hikes and more.

-WHEN TO VISIT ICELAND & ICELANDIC WEATHER
+WHEN TO VISIT & ICELANDIC WEATHER

-In late June you can even enjoy the peak of the midnight sun phenomenon, in which the sun doesn't fully set below the horizon.
+In late June you'll experience the peak of the midnight sun phenomenon, in which the sun doesn't fully set below the horizon.
 Just make sure to bring a sleep mask as it can be hard to fall asleep while it's still bright outside.

 TOP THINGS TO SEE IN ICELAND